 Over at Tara Moss's blog, after attending the recent SheKilda crime festival, she decried the gender bias still rampant in the literary world.
 I'm sure Tara couldn't have imagined the response she was about to get, however, then Cameron Woodhead, reviewer for The Age newspaper, weighed in with some extraordinarily patronising comments.
 Primarily, that it all sounded like 'privileged whining' to him.
 I was almost not going to write the previous post for fear of just such an accusation, and Lisa Heidke –herself a wonderful author of women's fiction – commented on my blog that she didn't want to whinge or seem ungrateful ...
 Little wonder young women today are reluctant to identify as feminists, for fear of being accused of being whiny whenever they speak up for themselves.

-I am heartened by all your comments, both here and on my Facebook page, that you would read the books no matter how they were labelled, and I appreciate that, I really do.
+I was heartened by all the comments that you would read the books no matter how they were labelled, and I appreciate that, I really do.
 But not everyone is as sure of themselves.
-There has been a very interesting development in the digital world, as reported in the Guardian on the weekend.
-Romance readers are the most enthusiastic migrators to ebooks, where sales are soaring.
-But the main reason for this is a little sad – no one can see the cover of an ebook, so romance readers feel they can read with impunity, away from judgemental gaze of literary snobs.
+Romance readers have been the most enthusiastic migrators to ebooks, but the main reason for this is a little sad – no one can see the cover of an ebook, so romance readers feel they can read with impunity, away from judgemental gaze of literary snobs.
 That breaks my heart just a little.

-To quote Tara Moss in her follow-up blog (I wasn’t the only one who couldn’t leave this alone), ‘Women’s voices matter’.
+To quote Tara Moss, 'Women's voices matter'.
 Our stories matter, our writing matters.
 What we have to say matters.
-We shouldn’t have to apologise for it.
+We shouldn't have to apologise for it.